-- 1. Have your Team Parent distribute uniforms after you receive them from your DA best time is at the end of a practice, when other parents can assist you. - 2.
+- 1. We suggest you have your Team Parent distribute uniforms after you receive them best time is at the end of a practice, when other parents can also assist you. - 2.
 Line up your players from smallest to largest. - 3.
 Hand out uniforms beginning with smallest uniform going to the smallest player, and continue up the line ending up with the largest uniform going to the largest player. - 4.
-MAKE SURE YOU ALLOW FOR VERY SMALL OR LARGE PLAYERS THAT ARE ABSENT ! - 5.
+MAKE SURE YOU ALLOW FOR VERY SMALL OR LARGE PLAYERS THAT MIGHT BE ABSENT! - 5.
 Give out jersey, shorts and socks to each player, and have them try them on.
 Then, if players want a specific number, let them trade as long as players get a uniform that fits. - 6.
-Write down the number of the uniform each player leaves with and give the list to your DA.
+Write down the number of the uniform each player leaves with and give the list to your DA. - 7.
+If you have a MAJOR uniform issue before a game (i.e. triplets all forgot their jerseys etc) check at the volunteer center and borrow a set of pennies/bibs for that game. - 8.
+Yes it is OK if your team wants to buy their own socks, but all players MUST wear the exact same style and color i.e. they must be identical.
+Shorts and tops must be the color issued to your team by Region 9.